White House Adviser Peter Navarro Calls Fictional Alter Ego An 'Inside Joke'

 "Ron Vara is an anagram of Navarro," said Tom Bartlett, a journalist who exposed the ruse in the Chronicle of Higher Education.

-Vara appears in half a dozen of Navarro's books, dating back to 2001.
+Vara appears in half a dozen of Navarro's books, dating to 2001.

 Navarro, who directs the White House Office of Trade and Manufacturing Policy, defended the fabrication as a "whimsical device."